phwelo/pindy/README.md

 Native notifier plugin instead of python script
 Single Monitor fallback (to maintain shortcuts when laptop undocked)
 >2 Monitor Support
-Freeze the opposite screen so that we don't have to bear the animations
+Visually freeze the non-switched screen so that we don't have to bear the animations
 ```

 ## Usage: